 Cork flooring is another option that is usually not the best choice for bathroom design.
 Humidity in bathrooms can damage the floor, and when you consider potential spills and drips, solid cork is generally not recommended for installation in bathrooms.
 It's natural insulating and sound-proofing characteristics are better suited for other living areas of your home.

 At the end of the day, there are many websites and blogs that will give you a plethora of ideas.
 But sometimes it's best to get ideas and help deciding on a final product with an experienced flooring expert.
-Contact a Flooring Advisor near you to see what's in stock with End Of The Roll, where they won't just have samples for you to look at; you can take the flooring of your choice home today.
+Contact a Flooring Advisor near you to see what's in stock at your local End Of The Roll Flooring Centre, where they won't just have samples for you to look at; you can take the flooring of your choice home today.